Resources

 • Don't turn the AC below 72 degrees.

-You have to weigh the cost-benefit ratio of not knowing the exact living habits of your roommate.
-Can you deal with someone who doesn't prioritize picking up after themselves in exchange for making thousands of dollars in rent over the year?
+Landlords have to weigh the cost-benefit ratio of not knowing the exact living habits of their new roommate.
+Would you accept a tenant who neglects tidiness in return for a substantial annual rent payment?

 Take a look at our detailed FREE resource for military landlords below.